MinervaAnkrah/Depression-Analysis/README.md

 # Depression-Analysis
-Analyzing depression amongst men and women of different ages Dataset from Kaggle
+Analyzing depression amongst men and women of different ages.

+Dataset from Kaggle